14 days from £2795.00pp

 Arrive back in the UK, early this morning, at the end of a wonderful Vietnamese adventure.

 To book this holiday please contact our Sales Team directly on

 You will be staying in a series of comfortable hotels that are conveniently located for your tour itinerary.

 The transfer time from the airport to your hotel is approximately 45 minutes.

 Requirements and advice can vary over time, and from person to person, so please contact your GP about eight weeks before your trip to check whether you need any vaccinations or any other preventive measures.

 British citizens require machine-readable passports when travelling overseas.
+Your passport should be valid for at least six months beyond the entry date into Vietnam.
 Until 30 June 2021, British Citizens do not require a visa for single entry visits to Vietnam if staying for less than 15 days.